5 of the Most Challenging Customer Service Situations

 - D – Diagnose.
-Figure out what caused this issue arise, and find a solution to prevent it from happening again.
+Figure out what caused this customer’s problem, and find a solution to prevent it from happening again.
 Feedback from negative experiences can be invaluable and can show you how to take steps toward preventing the same issue from occurring again.

 2.A Customer is Dissatisfied

 A dissatisfied customer is one step away from becoming an angry customer.
 Someone who has a poor experience is unlikely to return, and instead is likely to tell others about their bad experience.
 In fact –according to Help Scout, news of bad customer service reaches more than twice as many ears as praise for a good service experience, especially with the reach of social media.

 When news that a customer’s experience wasn’t satisfactory reaches your ears, it’s important to be proactive and approach it with a mindset for conflict resolution – even if it hasn’t escalated to that level quite yet.
-Consider issuing a response such as, “We’re sad to hear that about your poor experience –and want to thank for bringing this issue to our attention.”
+Consider issuing a response such as, “We’re sad to hear that about your poor experience – and want to thank for bringing this issue to our attention.”
 You need to be ready to hear out the unhappy customer’s needs.